Update to PSEO Application Process

 **Placement scores already on file at the college will trump the use of GPA.
 If students do not meet college-level Reading or Math placement according to their test scores on file, students do have the opporunity to appeal.
 Please refer to the Testing Center website for more information about this appeals process.

-1. Print and review the PSEO application.
+1. Review and complete the PSEO application.

 2. Determine if you have college-level skills in Reading.